-The other day, I heard a sudden flurry of footsteps and just assumed that Philip, my 8-year-old son, was rushing downstairs to play Fortnite.
-Instead, he found me—and my heartstrings—in the kitchen, making snowy skin mooncakes for Mid-Autumn Festival.
+I was baking one day in the kitchen when I heard a sudden flurry of footsteps.
+I just assumed that Philip, my then 8-year-old son, was rushing downstairs to play Fortnite.
+Instead, he found me—and my heartstrings—making snowy skin mooncakes for Mid-Autumn Festival.
 Mooncakes, if you're not familiar, are a traditional Chinese pastry filled with different fillings (from red bean paste to lotus seed paste) and are typically eaten in East and Southeast Asia during the Mid-Autumn Festival, or Lantern Festival, which celebrates the autumn harvest and full moon.

 "I love this eggy thing," Philip said, pointing to the fragrant, not-too-sweet but very addictive salted egg yolk and miso custard filling I had made for our mooncakes.
 With deft hands, Philip flattened a mochi dough ball into a perfect disc.
 I'm a physical therapist turned baker, and let's just say that occupational therapists would be proud of his fine motor skills!
 First, he wrapped a ball of filling with the mochi disc and then shaped it into an oval before transforming it into a mooncake with a mold press.
 At that moment, so much pride, joy and nostalgia flooded me.
 And I was reminded why I love Mid-Autumn Festival so much in the first place.